hasura/mcp-vs-promptql/README.md

 ## Customize Postgres MCP Server

+Customizations done:
+- Support multiple databases and hence multiple SQL tools.
+By default it's not possible since postgres MCP always names the tool "query".
+- In the tool description add the DB schema so that Claude doesn't hallucinate / retry all the time.

+Running:
 - The `index.ts` file contains the modified server.
 It won't compile as-is, you have to:
 - Clone the original repo: https://github.com/modelcontextprotocol/servers
 - Replace the `src/postgres/index.ts` file in there with the `index.ts` file here.